 Same patient as shown above first photo.

 Fractured upper fourth premolar tooth.

 placed into each of the three roots.
 These

 files remove the infected nerve and blood

-The endodontic files were remove to
+The endodontic files were removed to

-show two holes were created to treat
+show two holes that were created to treat

 The roots were filled with a sealer cement